ianeli1/simple-chat-graphql-server/README.md

 - GraphQL
 - Firebase Auth
 ## Usage
-There's many credentials you'll need to deploy this server, such as:
+There's some credentials you'll need to deploy this server, such as:
-- Firebase Admin
+- Firebase Admin (and a regular Firebase credential to use the debug login function)
-- AWS RDS (or equivalent local/remote PostgreSQL DB access)
+- PostgreSQL DB access credentials
 - A Discord webhook (optional, for easy error reporting)

 Once you got all the required credential, you'll need to link it with the program by editing `src/index.ts`.